martc55/Jbd2Solis/README.md

 his must be correct before connecting to the Solis inverter.
 You should see 6 packets of data every second, the 7th packet (0x305) only when connected to the inverter.

-BATTERY SETUP AS “PYLON-LV” sample displays
+BATTERY SETUP AS “PYLON-LV”
+See image

 USE THIS AT YOUR OWN RISK!
 LiFePO4 Batteries are one of the safer batteries but can still be DANGEROUS.